Esakia Duals of Regular Heyting Algebras: Applications to Logic

 We let $ \mathsf{InqBAlg^\otimes} $ be the variety of all $\inqB^\otimes$-algebras and we write $ \mathsf{InqBAlg^\otimes_{FRSI}} $ for its subclass of finite, regular and subdirectly irreducible elements.
 We say that $A$ is a \emph{dependence algebra} if it belongs to the subvariety generated by all finite, regular, subdirectly irreducible $\inqB$-algebras, i.e. if $A\in \mathbb{V}(\mathsf{InqBAlg^\otimes_{FRSI}})$.
 We write $\mathsf{DA}:= \mathbb{V}(\mathsf{InqBAlg^\otimes_{FRSI}})$ for the variety of dependence algebras.
 It was proven in \cite{nakov.quadrellaro} that $\mathsf{DA}$ is the equivalent algebraic semantics of $\inqB^\otimes$.
 In particular, we have the following completeness result:

 \begin{theorem}[Algebraic Completeness] For any formula $\phi\in \langInqI$ we have that $\phi \in \inqB^\otimes$ if and only if $ \mathsf{DA} \vDash^\neg \phi$. \end{theorem}

-In particular, we notice that on the right hand side we are using the same notion of truth of \cref{subsection:dnaLogicsAndAlgebraicSemantics}, i.e. formulas of dependence logic are evaluated under negative assignments, which map atomic formulas to regular elements of the underlying dependence algebra.
+Where on the right hand side we are using the same notion of truth of \cref{subsection:dnaLogicsAndAlgebraicSemantics}, i.e. formulas of dependence logic are evaluated under negative valuations, which map atomic formulas to regular elements of the underlying dependence algebra.

-\subsection{Topological Semantics of Dependence Logic}
+\subsubsection{Topological Semantics of Dependence Logic}

 The algebraic semantics of propositional dependence logic makes for an important bridge with the topological approach that we developed in this article.
-By the very definition of dependence algebra we have that they are Heyting algebras (more specifically $\mathtt{ML}$-algebras), whence we can dualize them according to Esakia duality.
-The only problem arising when proceeding in this way is that, as the Esakia duality accounts only for the Heyting algebra structure of a dependence algebra, the correct interpretation of the tensor operator is “lost in translation”.
-To avoid this problem we shall consider only regularly generated dependence algebras.
+In fact, dependence algebra are expansions of Heyting algebras (more specifically of $\mathtt{ML}$-algebras), whence we can dualize them according to Esakia duality.
+The only problem when proceeding in this way is that, as the Esakia duality accounts only for the Heyting algebra structure of a dependence algebra, the correct interpretation of the tensor operator is “lost in translation”.
+To avoid this problem we shall consider only regular dependence algebras.